Mail-Threader/mail-threader/docs/source/contributing.rst

 We use several tools to maintain code quality:

 Backend (Python):
-- Black for code formatting
+- yapf for code formatting (tab-based indentation)
-- isort for import sorting
-- Ruff for linting
-- mypy for type checking

 Frontend (TypeScript/React):
 - ESLint for linting